Expert Merging in Sparse Mixture of Experts with Nash Bargaining: Experimental Results

 \subsection{Text Classification}

 We evaluate our method on downstream text classification tasks using the GLUE dataset \citep{wang2019glue}, with all models built on the T5-Base backbone.
 As shown in \cref{tab:glue-results}, NAMEx-Full-Mom achieves the best results on all tasks.
-NAMEx consistently outperforms SMoE, CAMEx, and EP-CAMEx, highlighting the effectiveness of the Nash bargaining solution.
+NAMEx consistently outperforms SMoE {(Top-1 and Top-2 routing)}, CAMEx, and EP-CAMEx, highlighting the effectiveness of the Nash bargaining solution.
 The momentum-based extensions, NAMEx-Mom and EP-CAMEx-Mom, further enhance performance, demonstrating improved robustness and generalization.